Michael-F-Bryan/rust-ffi-guide/src/getting-started/index.md

   sure LLVM doesn't accidentally optimise it away
-- `unsafe` means this function is `unsafe` to call because we're dereferencing a pointer which might point to *anything* (e.g. garbage, something that isn't a string, or even memory that doesn't exist on the machine)
+- `unsafe` means this function is `unsafe` to call because we're dereferencing a pointer which might point to *anything* (e.g. garbage, something that isn't a string, or even memory that doesn't exist on the machine).
+This isn't strictly necessary because C doesn't know (or care) that our function is `unsafe`, however it helps to document that the entire function may need a little extra attention when auditing or debugging.
 - `extern "C"` tells the compiler to use the C [calling convention] when generating code for this function
 - `msg: *const c_char` means we're expecting to receive a constant raw pointer